falcosecurity/libs/README.md

 * [_cmake/modules/_](./cmake/modules) contains modules to build
 external dependencies, plus the libscap and libsinsp ones; consumers (like Falco) use those modules to build the libs in their projects.

+ For an overview of the event sources that are implemented by the libs see also the official [Falco documentation](https://falco.org/docs/event-sources/).

 ## Versioning